 The Baltic states of Estonia, Latvia and Lithuania had joined the European Union on the 1st May 2004.
 All the new member states of the EU are obliged to join the eurozone once they meet the strict Maastricht criteria.
-Before a country is allowed to join the euro it must stay…Continue
+Before a country is allowed to join the euro it must stay in the ERMII mechanism for at least 2 years.
+Estonia and Lithuania joined the ERMII…Continue

 Added by euroHOBBY on July 20, 2013 at 15:19 — No Comments

 According to the website EuroBillTracker, the Estonian 20 euro banknotes just started to appear in circulation in France.
-Estonian euro banknotes have their serial code…Continue
+Estonian euro banknotes have their serial code starting with the letter D.

 Added by euroHOBBY on May 8, 2013 at 21:00 — No Comments